Gathering Workspace Utilization Data

 Potential Problems and Concerns

 Collecting all of this data, or even just suggesting it, might get you some pushback from people who are concerned about privacy.
 Even though it is an office and they’re working for you, people don’t want to feel like they’re personally being monitored.
-Will the data impact their job rating?
-Will you compare them to other people?
-Will you misinterpret the data?
+Will the data impact their job rating, will you compare them to other people or you misinterpret the data?
 It’s important to get them to willingly, even enthusiastically, agree to all of this data collection.

 The first step is to clearly communicate how this will benefit everyone.
 If you don’t get buy in, they will probably change their behavior to make you think they’re doing what management wants them to do.
 That will completely skew the data and will produce counterproductive results.
 If workers know that this will impact things like determining how many meeting rooms to create, how to organize desks so that they’re close to the people they need to work with, or adding technology that helps remove speed bumps, they will be much more likely to support your workplace data collection efforts.